corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/getting-started/utxo-advanced-ledger-extensions/ledger-extensions-api-reference.md

 }
 ```

-The `FungibleContractDeleteCommand` supports deleting existing fungible states and will verify the following constraints:
+The `FungibleContractDeleteCommand` supports deleting existing fungible states and verifies the following constraints:

 * On fungible state(s) deleting, at least one fungible state input must be consumed.
 * On fungible state(s) deleting, the sum of the unscaled values of the consumed states must be greater than the sum of the unscaled values of the created states.